Odyssey of Apollo 13 Became NASA’s ‘Successful Failure’

-CAPE CANAVERAL, Fla. — NASA’s Apollo 13 lifted off on 11 April 1970 to begin the third crewed mission to land on the Moon, but quickly became an odyssey of survival in deep space.
+CAPE CANAVERAL, Fla. — NASA’s Apollo 13 lifted off on 11 April 1970 to begin the third crewed mission to land on the Moon, but the mission quickly became an odyssey of survival in deep space.

 The flight of Apollo 13 has been called “a successful failure”.
 It was successful in how the crew worked with mission control to return home, but a failure in that the lunar landing was aborted.